hhucn/discuss/README.md

 ### Testing and Development

+#### Property-based tests

+Some property-based tests have been added.
+These tests and additionally all other tests can be executed with the phantomjs runner, which has been packed into a separate leiningen task:

+    lein phantomtest

+#### devcards

-Interactive tests!
-I am now using [devcards](https://github.com/bhauman/devcards) for visual tests with different states.
+Interactive tests! [devcards](https://github.com/bhauman/devcards) can be used for visual tests with different states.
 Start them by using `leiningen`:

     lein figwheel devcards

 Tests are defined as cards in `src/devcards/discuss/devcards/core.cljs`.
-You *must* access this url if you run figwheel with the devcards-parameter:
+You *must* access this url if you run figwheel with the
+devcards-parameter:
 [http://localhost:3449/devcards/index.html](http://localhost:3449/devcards/index.html).

-This is currently the best profile for development.

 ## License

-Copyright © 2016 Christian Meter
+Copyright © 2016-2017 Christian Meter

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.